timbru31/apple-developer-learnings/README.md

 ## Using encryption and the legal implications

 We decided to add encryption (via WebCrypto, but under the hood it uses WebKit/Apple's _standard_ method for encryption and decryption).
 When deploying a new update via iTunes Connect, there is this little radio button with a text like this *have you recently added or made changes to the encryption functionality of the app?*
 Um, yes, we have. **This is where the fun party begins!** Since technically every download of an app from the App Store is an export from the U.S. and encryption is considered a weapon (see [Wikipedia for more information](https://en.wikipedia.org/wiki/Export_of_cryptography_from_the_United_States)), you need to meet the export compliance of the U.S. *Bureau of Industry and Security* (BIS).
 This means you need to fill out a *Self Classification Report* and mail it to the BIS and **yes** a NSA e-mail address.
-Howly cow, what is going on in the U.S.?
+Holy cow, what is going on in the U.S.?
 In the end we decided that our customer has to fill out the report, since the iTunes Connect entity is their legal business entity.
-Neverthelss you just need to e-mail a CSV with one line to the BIS and NSA - this is doable :)
+Nevertheless you just need to e-mail a CSV with one line to the BIS and NSA - this is doable :)

 You might find these links interesting and helpful regarding the BIS report:
 * https://help.apple.com/itunes-connect/developer/#/devc3f64248f